-- 2. Acceptability Criteria - a.
+- a.
 There must be at least one window in the living room and in each sleeping room. - b.
 The kitchen area and the bathroom must have a permanent ceiling or wall light fixture in proper operating condition.
-The kitchen area must also have at least one electrical outlet in proper operating condition. - c.
-The living room and each bedroom must have at least two electrical outlets in proper operating condition.
-Permanent overhead or wall-mounted light fixtures may count as one of the required electrical outlets. - F. Structure and Materials - 1.
-Performance Requirement occupants and must protect the occupants from the environment.
+The kitchen area must also have at least one electrical outlet in proper operating condition. - The living room and each bedroom must have at least two electrical outlets in proper operating condition.
+Permanent overhead or wall-mounted light fixtures may count as one of the required electrical outlets.

+F. Structure and Materials

 The dwelling unit must be structurally sound.
-The structure must not present any threat to the health and safety of the
+The structure must not present any threat to the health and safety of the occupants and must protect the occupants from the environment.

-- 2. Acceptability Criteria - Ceilings, walls, and floors must not have any serious a. defects such as severe bulging or leaning, large holes, loose surface materials, severe buckling, missing parts, or other serious damage. - b.
-The roof must be structurally sound and weather tight. - The exterior wall structure and surface must not have C. any serious defects such as serious leaning, buckling, sagging, large holes, or defects that may result in air infiltration or vermin infestation. - d.
+- a.
+Ceilings, walls, and floors must not have any serious defects such as severe bulging or leaning, large holes, loose surface materials, severe buckling, missing parts, or other serious damage. - b.
+The roof must be structurally sound and weather tight. - c.
+The exterior wall structure and surface must not have any serious defects such as serious leaning, buckling, sagging, large holes, or defects that may result in air infiltration or vermin infestation. - d.
 The condition and equipment of interior and exterior stairs, halls, porches, walkways, etc., must not present a danger of tripping and falling.
-For example, broken or missing steps or loose boards are unacceptable. - Elevators must be working and safe. e. - G. Interior Air Quality - 1.
-Performance Requirement
+For example, broken or missing steps or loose boards are unacceptable. - e.
+Elevators must be working and safe.

+G. Interior Air Quality